Frequently Asked Questions (FAQ's)

 Back to Top

 Gen 2 (Post Vietnam Technology) The main difference between a 1st and a 2nd generation unit is the micro-channel plate or MCP.
-Usually an S-25 photocathode (with photosensitivity of 240+ mA/lm) and a microchannel plate is used to achieve gain that can be found with either electrostatic or fiber-optic inversion.
+Typically uses an S-25 photocathode (with photosensitivity of 240+ mA/lm) and a microchannel plate is used to achieve gain that can be found with either electrostatic or fiber-optic inversion.
 The MCP amplifies the electrons and is directly behind the photocathode.
 GEN 2 tubes provide satisfactory performance at low light levels and exhibit low distortion.

 Developed in 1970's